James Wellwood “Whitey” Basson, is the former Managing Director and Chief Executive of Shoprite Holdings Ltd, the largest food retailer in Africa.

 Within a period of nine months the Checkers chain was turned around and Shoprite Checkers became a profitable company trading across all LSM’s with a total of 241 stores.
 For the first time Shoprite was offered the opportunity to compete in the modern shopping centres that were being developed.
 Despite being operated under two brand names; the company was able to trade selectively in the different markets targeted by the stores in the Shoprite or Checkers brands respectively.

-The real break for Shoprite came at the end of 1997 when the OK Bazaars, which at that stage was losing more than the profits made by the Shoprite Checkers Group, ran into major financial difficulties and a R1 deal was struck with the South African Breweries; the sole shareholder of the OK Bazaars chain.
+The real break for Shoprite came at the end of 1997 when OK Bazaars - which at that stage was losing more than the profits made by the Shoprite Checkers Group - ran into major financial difficulties and a R1 deal was struck with South African Breweries; the sole shareholder of the OK Bazaars chain.
 Once again the management of Shoprite was able to return OK to profitability and a process was embarked upon to separate the brands according to the specific catchment areas and markets where the stores were located.
-The OK brand was kept alive and turned into the OK Franchise Division while the OK Furniture and House & Home branches were consolidated into an OK Furniture company.
+The OK brand was kept alive and turned into the OK Franchise division while the OK Furniture and House & Home branches were consolidated into an OK Furniture company.
 The Hyperama stores were converted to Checkers Hyper stores.
-The OK takeover was a mammoth task as more than 150 food stores had to be converted and modernised.
+The OK takeover was another colossai task as more than 150 food stores had to be converted and modernised.
 At the same time 14 091 jobs were saved.

-During 2001 the decision was finally taken to market the companies under the Shoprite and Checkers brands separately and strategic plans were adopted to reposition the Checkers brand as close as possible to its major rival Pick ‘n Pay.
+In 2001 the decision was finally taken to market the companies separately under the Shoprite and Checkers brands and strategic plans were adopted to reposition the Checkers brand as close as possible to its major rival Pick ‘n Pay.

-As Basson was always interested in low cost limited assortment stores such as the Aldi’s of Europe, which incidentally was the first project he studied before acquiring Shoprite and nearly saw him ending up in a joint venture with an Italian group, its policy of centralised warehousing now offered the opportunity to start the Usave chain that trades in even lower LSM’s than the Shoprite brand with a cost structure that could afford a 50% reduction in gross margin while still offering excellent returns on investment.
+As Basson was always interested in low cost limited assortment stores such as the Aldi’s of Europe - which incidentally was the first project he studied before acquiring Shoprite and nearly saw him enter a joint venture with an Italian group - its policy of centralised warehousing now offered the opportunity to start the Usave chain that trades in even lower LSM’s than the Shoprite brand with a cost structure that could afford a 50% reduction in gross margin while still offering excellent returns on investment.

 The success of the Checkers repositioning has resulted in it becoming the fastest growing brand in South Africa and while forfeiting almost 4% in market share due to the closure of unviable OK Bazaars stores, the Group’s core business slowly increased and is enjoying close on 30% market share in the formal retail food market of South Africa.

-Basson also admits to failures after having closed down the Group’s supermarket businesses in Egypt due to restrictive legislation and red tape, and later in India and Tanzania to pursue business interests elsewhere on the continent, most notably on the lucrative West Coast of Africa where the Group is increasingly strengthening its position.
-He is however bold in the sense that he has always believed that for a retail company to grow it needs as a portion of its earnings to invest risk capital as retail companies need to develop new markets.
+Basson also admits to failures after having closed down the Group’s supermarket businesses in Egypt as a result of restrictive legislation and red tape, and later in India and Tanzania to pursue business interests elsewhere on the continent, most notably on the lucrative West Coast of Africa where the Group is increasingly strengthening its position.
+He is, however, bold in the sense that he has always believed that for a retail company to grow, it needs a portion of its earnings to invest risk capital as retail companies need to develop new markets.

 Shoprite is still trading from its corporate offices in the Western Cape with the main listing on the JSE and listings on the Namibian and Zambian Stock Exchanges.